Youssefhikal93/Movie-MetaData-API/readme.md

  The data will be seeded automaticully

  - based on NODE_ENV varibale the errors will be handled
-1. In "production" start:dev => the error will be friendly msgs for the users
+1. In "production" start:prod => the error will be friendly msgs for the users
 2. In "development" start:dev => the errors are completly exposed for debugging

 ## API Endpoints